FIWARE/tutorials.Working-with-Linked-Data/README.md

 -d 'id=urn:ngsi-ld:Product:001,urn:ngsi-ld:Product:003,urn:ngsi-ld:Product:004'
 ```

+The response is a JSON Array of **Product** entities which are then displayed on screen.

 ## Updating Linked Data

 ### Find a shelf stocking a product

+To retrieve a series of **Shelf** entities, the `ngsiLD.listEntities()` function is called.
+It is important to retrieve
+the current context before amending it, so the `q` parameter is used to only retrieve a shelf from the correct store
+containing the correct product.
+This request is only possible because the **Shelf** data model has been designed to hold
+_relationships_ with both **Building** and **Product**.

 ```javascript
 const shelf = await ngsiLD.listEntities(